-If you received insurance through your employer in the last year, you will receive your 1095 forms in the mail directly from the health insurance company.
+If you received insurance through your employer in the last year, you will receive your 1095 form in the mail directly from your health insurance carrier.

 I've just received a 1095 form in the mail, what do I do with it?

 If you've received a 1095 A, 1095 B, or 1095 C form from a health insurance company or your employer, you do not need to submit it with your taxes.
 You only need to keep it on file.